You can also read this guide in Français.

 If you restore your library to a previous version, as mentioned above, and find that you ended up losing files, this can certainly be disheartening.
 However, don’t lose hope!
-You can repair iTunes library using the data that is on your iOS device.
+You can repair iTunes library from the latest iTunes library without even opening iTunes.